Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drone and model aircraft activities permitted only at: George Bush Park (Precinct 3 – Houston), Dyess Park (Precinct 4 – Cypress), and Schiveley R/C Flying Field (Houston).
-Lake Houston Wilderness Area, Sheldon Lake Reservoir State Park, and Lake Livingston State Park prohibit recreational drone flight.
+Drone operations allowed only in George Bush Park (Precinct 3), Dyess Park (Precinct 4, Cypress), and Schievely R/C Flying Field (Houston).
+Lake Houston Wilderness Area and Sheldon Lake Reservoir prohibit recreational drone flights.
+Lake Livingston State Park prohibits flights due to dam proximity.

 View source